lloydshanks/awesome-retail-technology/readme.md

 * [Hybris](https://www.sap.com/acquired-brands/what-is-hybris.html) - Enterprise eCommerce solution, owned by SAP.
 * [Magento](https://magento.com) - Open source eCommerce platform written in PHP, recently moved to being offered in a software as a service approach (previously owned by eBay, now owned by Adobe).

+### Operations
+* [Brauz](https://brauz.com/) - Reserve In Store, Find in Store,  Click + Collect, Appointment Booking, and Video Commerce solution which can integrate with Shopify

 ### Optimization
 * [Evolv](https://www.evolv.ai/) - Optimized A/B testing.